Sabbir2809/DOM/README.md

 1. Change the background color by generating random HEX color by clicking a button.
 Also display the HEX Code to a disabled input field.

 1. Copy Color Code By Clicking A Button

+1. Generate A Dynamic Toast Message